Willow Park Charity Golf Classic

 WP Head Golf Professional

-Food Services
+WP Food Services

 Margaret Pigeon

-Last Year’s 30th Anniversary of the Willow Park Charity Golf Classic
+Last Year’s Willow Park Charity Golf Classic

-Three days of beautiful weather and spectacular golf was only triumphed by rasing $433,000 to the Children’s Hospital Foundation Kid Sim Program at the 30th Anniversary of the Willow Park Charity Golf Classic.
+While the weather was a bit uncertain at times, the golf and support for this event was remarkable.
+Together we raised $700,000 for the Calgary Counselling Centre, the largest sum in our history.

-Congratulations to the 2017 winning team: Terry Pocza, Phil Kerbrat, Bob Ackerman and Steve Dyer.
+Congratulations to the 2018 winning team: Dave Ambedian, Walter Vrataric, Jeff Newcommon and Kevin Davison.

 Recipients of the Charity Classic